 We have a responsibility to use our platforms to make meaningful and lasting change and all employees contribute to this endeavour.

-Whatever your job at Paramount might be, you can thrive in a culture and environment where you can be your best self.
+So, whatever your job at Paramount might be, you can thrive in our culture and environment and be your best self.

 “Inclusion is is not a trend, it’s essential for an organisation to thrive for the future.”

 Wincie Knight, VP Global Inclusion StrategyMore from Wincie…

 Our global Employee Resource Groups (ERGs) provide a forum for our people to flourish personally and professionally while offering our brands business support.
 Lots of our workforce are members of these employee-led groups.
 Click on the drop-down menu for more details.